Min-ops/cruddy/README.md

 attribute which will be the class name of the exception raised.
 In addition, the response will contain an ``error_message`` attribute which will contain a description of the error.

+If there was an error or if the CRUD handler was created with ``debug=True`` then there will be a ``raw_response`` attribute in the response which will contain the complete response from DynamoDB.

 ## CRUD operations